 Easy and quick to make this carrot kheer is extremely nutritious and the best thing about this kheer is that it is very light on the tummy.
 You may eat a big bowl of it and still don't feel heavy, unlike carrot halwa.

 But many years back this was not the case.
 It was only Gajar ka halwa that was made and relished.
 Then how and from where this kheer came?
 There is an interesting story behind this.
-My father in law was a big foodie and had an extremely sweet tooth.
+My father-in-law was a big foodie and had an extremely sweet tooth.
 Carrot halwa was his favorite.
 One winter, when halwa was getting ready, he was getting highly impatient and was finding it difficult to wait.
-Seeing his impatience, my mother in law served him half cooked carrot halwa or say carrot kheer to him.
-Carrot had cooked, milk had brewed sufficiently so she added sugar into it, cooked for few more minutes and served this carrot kheer to my father in law.
+Seeing his impatience, my mother-in-law served him half-cooked carrot halwa or say carrot kheer to him.
+Carrot had cooked, milk had brewed sufficiently so she added sugar into it, cooked for few more minutes, and served this carrot kheer to my father-in-law.
 And it was a BIG hit.

 Since then started the tradition of making Carrot kheer in our house.
 Not only this, after a day or two, leftovers, if any, of this kheer, are further cooked and turned into halwa.
 So Kheer first, halwa later.
 And this tradition is going on as it is even today.

 - Carrots increase saliva and supply essential minerals, vitamins and enzymes that aid in digestion.
 Eating carrots regularly may help prevent gastric ulcers and other digestive disorders.
 It kills germs in the mouth thus prevents tooth decay.
-Being rich in alkaline elements, it maintains alkaline-acid ratio in the body.
+Being rich in alkaline elements, it maintains an alkaline-acid ratio in the body.
 It is a rich source of potassium thus helps in maintaining sodium levels in our body.
 You can read in detail about the benefits of carrot here.

 Grating Carrots in Food Processor